 You probably already know that there are many plants that are toxic to pets.
 If you need a list, the American Kennel Club has a great list of plants to avoid for dogs and pets.

-However, you might be surprised to learn that the simple structure of some plants or shrubs are dangerous to dogs and pets.
+However, you might be surprised to learn that the simple structure of some plants or shrubs can be dangerous to dogs and pets.
 For instance, some plants have pointing leaves and are just the right height for small dogs’ eyes, especially if they are sniffing.
 Roses bushes also can be a thorny issue for dogs’ and pets’ eyes.

 2. Poisons